okteto/blog-proposals/deploying-an-existing-application-using-okteto-ui.md

 # Deploying An Existing Application Using Okteto UI

+Fast deployment of applications is an attribute Okteto boasts of.
+The deployment of applications from the Okteto dashboard is easy and fast as it requires one click on the deploy button without having to deal with the complexities of CLIs, manifests, etc. Applications deployed from the CLI are automatically secured using HTTPs and can be tested, shared and used by the public.

-In the previous blog post, you learned how to build a FastAPI CRUD application and deployed it to Okteto using the Okteto CLI tool.
+In the [previous blog post](https://okteto.com/blog/building-and-deploying-a-fastapi-app-in-okteto-cloud/), you learned how to build a FastAPI CRUD application and deployed it to Okteto using the Okteto CLI tool.
 In this tutorial, you will be learning how to deploy the application directly from your Okteto dashboard.

 ## Initial Setup